IGA Pace of Play Policy

 - Agreeing to discontinue play because of rain.

 - Waiving the rule that penalized a player for a ball putted from the putting green that strikes the flagstick.

 - Stating that free relief is granted from bushes or trees that define yardage.

 - Defining part of a boundary (out of bounds) fence as an obstruction. (see definition of out of bounds)

-- Allowing a player to drop a ball on the green side of a water hazard (yellow) without crossing it with a stroke, no matter how many penalty strokes are applied.
+- Allowing a player to drop a ball on the green side of a Penalty Area (yellow) without crossing it with a stroke, no matter how many penalty strokes are applied.

 However, there are many valid local rules you will want to consider implementing for certain events or simply making them effective for everyday play.

-The IGA strongly suggests each club create a “Notice to Competitors” that is posted for all to see – post this notice in locker rooms, the golf shop and/or first tee.
+The IGA strongly suggests each club create a “Notice to Players” that is posted for all to see – post this notice in locker rooms, the golf shop and/or first tee.

-Please review the following pages and contact the IGA if you have any questions as you assemble and/or edit the Notice to Competitors document at your club.
+Please review the following pages and contact the IGA if you have any questions as you assemble and/or edit the Notice to Players document at your club.